MoemenAdam/SkillBridge/README.md

 ## Design Attribution

-The design for Skill Bridge was crafted using a free Figma template from [FreeFigmaTemplates.com](https://freefigmatemplates.com).
-We express our gratitude for the valuable design resources they provide.
+The design for Skill Bridge was crafted using a free Figma template from [FreeFigmaTemplates.com](https://freefigmatemplates.com). i express my gratitude for the valuable design resources they provide.

 ## Technologies Used